Biography: Charles Anderson, Artist

 Home

-Since early 1997 he has returned to the painting of easel pictures and has exhibited at the Royal Glasgow Institute, the Royal Scottish Society of Painters in Watercolours, The Royal Scottish Academy, and several exhibitions in London.
+Since early 1997 he returned to the painting of easel pictures and has exhibited at the Royal Glasgow Institute, the Royal Scottish Society of Painters in Watercolours, The Royal Scottish Academy, and several exhibitions in London.
 Charles has works in various private collections throughout the U.K. and abroad.

 Charles was elected R.S.W. in November 2004.
 He served as President of the Glasgow Art Club for three years until February 2009.
+In 2014 in recognition as one of Scotlands most successful sculptors, The Royal Incorporation of Architects in Scotland awarded him an Honoury Felowship (Hon FRIAS) for his contribution to art in the public realm.